Imagine this: the end of the world is looming over us. What are you gonna do to escape it?

 You’ve probably seen those steel shipping containers carrying goods everywhere on trains, trucks, and ships.
-If it ain’t obvious yet, those giant blocks make up container homes.
+If it ain’t apparent yet, those giant blocks make up container homes.

-Shipping container homes are not just your average dwelling place; they also make a pretty good emergency shelter when SHTF.
-Since shipping containers are primarily made of steel, their durable and robust material could hold out against the strongest storms and unexpected threats.
+A shipping container home isn’t your average dwelling place; it also makes a pretty good emergency shelter when SHTF.
+Since shipping containers are primarily made of steel, their durable and robust material can hold out against the strongest storms and unexpected threats.

-This inherent strength made them so popular as a building material that shipping container architecture, a form of architecture using steel intermodal containers, became a thing among many folks.
+This inherent strength made them so popular as a building material that shipping container architecture—a form of architecture using steel intermodal containers—has become a thing among many folks.

-Shipping containers are not only used to build homes, either.
+Shipping containers aren’t only used to build homes, either.
 Structures like office spaces, recording studios, and even garages take advantage of these steel boxes for their wide availability and affordability.

-There are fourteen million out-of-service shipping containers in the world, so why the heck not, right?
-Besides the joy of playing with these life-sized Legos, using shipping containers is a green way of saving money in construction and maintenance.
-A win for preppers who want every penny accounted for in building their safe house.
+There are fourteen million out-of-service shipping containers worldwide, so why the heck not, right?
+Besides the fun of playing with these life-sized Legos, using shipping containers is a green way of saving money on construction and maintenance.
+That’s a win for preppers who want every penny accounted for in building their safe house.